 Impartiality in news: AMG’s news items are reports of the facts available to us from fair and objective information-gathering.
 News items are clearly-labelled and are free of editorial argumentation.

 Arguments & Insights: Editorial content, whether in AMG’s name or the name of a Staff Writer, is evidence-based and rooted in rigour.
-Fact and objectivity are mainstays of the arguments and insights presented, with a commitment to impartiality and the preservation of our editorial independence.
+Fact and objectivity are mainstays of the arguments and insights presented, and we are committed to impartiality and the preservation of our editorial independence.
 Arguments or propositions put forward by AMG on policy or political matters are based on merit, without regard to the political proponents of such policies or issues.
-AMG strictly prohibits direct or indirect lobbying, and it does not engage policymakers, political actors or its audiences to propose, support or oppose any legislation.
+AMG strictly prohibits direct or indirect lobbying, and it does not engage policymakers or political actors to propose, support or alter any legislation.